jacqueline-wong/CEE4530/Lab1/team10_lab1.md

 <b> Insert scatter plot then justify reasoning for deleting points </b>

-Figure : A graph of absorbance against red dye concentration.
-There appears to be a linear relationship between 0 to 20 mg/L that follows Beer's law.
+Figure 1: A graph of absorbance against red dye concentration.

 ```python
   from aguaclara.core.units import unit_registry as u